-I model the behavior of a firm in a monopoly situation.
+The firm is in a monopolistic situation.
 The horizon of the firm T is finite and the time $t \in [0,T]$ is continuous.
 I describe here how consumers decide to purchase a product on the basis of selling price and reference price.